The Castles of the Loire Valley by bike via Chambord, Chenonceau or Chaumont

 Day 1: arrival in Blois

-Get your bearings in the medieval city of Blois.
-With its Royal Castle, its cathedral and its half-timbered houses, it is a little journey through time that is offered to you on the banks of the Loire.
+Settle in the medieval city of Blois with its Royal Castle, its cathedral and its half-timbered houses, and take a trip back in time on the banks of the Loire.

 Day 2: from Blois to Cheverny via Chambord (44 km)

 It is by a cycle path along the Loire that you leave Blois.
-You move away from the river to quickly reach Chambord, a majestic castle planted in the middle of an immense national forest.
-A visit strongly recommended to admire its famous ingenious staircase and its 426 rooms.
+You move away from the river to quickly reach Chambord, a majestic castle located in the middle of an immense national forest.
+Take the time to visit the castle and to admire its famous double-spiral staircase and some of its 426 rooms.
 The route continues on peaceful roads to reach Cheverny.
-Its pretty castle strongly inspired Hergé to design the Moulinsart castle in Tintin.
+Its pretty castle was a major inspiration for Hergé to design the Moulinsart castle in Tintin.

 Day 3: from Cheverny to Chaumont-sur-Loire or its surroundings (33 to 42 km)